 Before you invest, you may want to review the Fund's prospectus, which contains more information about the Fund and its risks.
-You can find the Fund's Prospectus and Statement of Additional Information and other information about the Fund online at http://www.europacificfunds.com/funds/dividend-fund/.
+You can find the Fund's Prospectus and Statement of Additional Information and other information about the Fund online at www.europacificfunds.com/funds/value-fund/.
 You may also obtain this information at no cost by calling 1-888-558-5851 or by sending an e-mail request to info@europacificfunds.com.
 The Fund's Prospectus and Statement of Additional Information, both dated March 1, 2021, as each may be amended or supplemented, are incorporated by reference into this Summary Prospectus.

-Investment Objectives
+Investment Objective

-The investment objectives of the EuroPac International Dividend Income Fund (the "Fund") are to seek income and maximize growth of income with capital appreciation as a secondary objective.
+The investment objective of the EuroPac International Value Fund (the "Fund") is to seek income and long term capital appreciation.